Jim Cunningham (politician): Parliament

 Cunningham made his maiden speech on 12 May 1992 in which he spoke of the social and economic problems of Coventry and criticised the then level of central government resources allocated to the city.

 Following reports from the previous year that the Queen was to agree to pay income tax, which Buckingham Palace and the Prime Minister denied, he called for the Queen and other members of the Royal Family to begin paying income tax in his letter to the Chancellor of the Exchequer in 1992.

-Cunningham was heavily involved in the campaign for justice for former workers of Matrix Churchill In particular Cunningham was critical of the remit and progress of the Scott Report into the Arms-to-Iraq for not consulting the former workers.
+Cunningham was heavily involved in the campaign for justice for former workers of Matrix Churchill.
+In particular Cunningham was critical of the remit and progress of the Scott Report into the Arms-to-Iraq scandal for not consulting the former workers.

-Reflecting his previous career Cunningham set up a Parliamentary group for Rolls-Royce bringing together MPs and Trade Unions.
+Reflecting his previous career, Cunningham set up the All-Party Parliamentary Group (APPG) for Rolls-Royce, bringing together MPs and trade unions.
 Throughout his time in Parliament, Cunningham consistently campaigned for Rolls-Royce workers.

 In 1994 Cunningham chaired the Committee on the hybrid Croydon Tramlink Bill, which recommended the project go ahead.
-Cunningham was a founder member andserved as chair of the APPG on Strokes.
-In 2002 CUnningham secured an adjournment debate on the subject.
+Cunningham was a founder member and served as chair of the APPG on Strokes.
+In 2002, Cunningham secured an adjournment debate on the subject.

-He became a member of the Home Affairs Select committee from 1993 until 1997.
-He then served on the Trade and Industry Select Committee from 1997 as well as serving upon the House of Commons Panel of Chairs from 1998 leaving both upon the 2001 general election.
+He became a member of the Home Affairs Select Committee from 1993 until 1997.
+He then served on the Trade and Industry Select Committee from 1997 as well as serving upon the House of Commons Panel of Chairs from 1998, leaving both after the 2001 general election.
 Cunningham then served on the Constitutional Affairs Select Committee from 2003 until 2005.

+Following the 1997 General Election, Cunningham presented a petition to the then Health Secretary Alan Milburn calling for the renovation of Walsgrave Hospital in Coventry.
+Towards the end of the meeting Milburn made clear that Coventry was a candidate for new hospital build via a PFI scheme and wanted proposals by the end of the year.

 In 2004, he led a parliamentary campaign to prevent Jaguar Cars closing its Browns Lane assembly plant.
-This campaign included organising a meeting between several workers of the plant and the Prime Minister and the Chancellor of the Exchequer as well as Cunningham joining factory workers when they lobbied the Ford managers at the Paris Motor Show.
+This campaign included organising a meeting of several workers of the plant with the Prime Minister and the Chancellor of the Exchequer, as well as Cunningham joining factory workers when they lobbied the Ford managers at the Paris Motor Show.